JosephMossman/ELK_Stack_Project/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.
 - What aspect of security do load balancers protect?
 A load balancer protects against Distributed Denial-of-Service (DDoS) attacks.
 - What is the advantage of a jump box?
-A Jump Box controls access to other machines by allowing connections from specific IP addresses, then forwarding those connections to their repsective machines.
+A Jump Box controls access to other machines by allowing connections from specific IP addresses, then forwarding those connections to their respective machines.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.
 - What does Filebeat watch for?
 Filebeat watches and collects data about the file system.